qsnake/gpaw/doc/exercises/gettingstarted/gettingstarted.rst

 * A :class:`~ase.optimize.bfgs.BFGS` optimizer is created and associated with the
   :class:`Atoms` object.
-It is also given an optional argument, :keyword:`trajectory`, which specifies a filename into which the positions will be saved for each step in the geometry optimization.
+It is also given an optional argument, :keyword:`trajectory`, which specifies the name of a file into which the positions will be saved for each step in the geometry optimization.
 * Finally the call ``opt.run(fmax=0.05)`` will run the optimization algorithm until all atomic forces are below 0.05 eV per